 If you don’t always have cold hands or can’t justify buying heated gloves, I’m confident everyone hates getting into the car and holding on to a frigid steering wheel.
 The answer: a heated steering wheel cover.
 (If you don’t have a brand new Kia with this feature included.)
 Even just a fuzzy cover would cut the chill.

 Heated slippers come in a plethora of shapes and styles.
 Some are battery operated while others are rechargeable via USB.
-Whatever your preference this is the chance to have or give the gift of the ultimate cozy feet.
+Some you heat up in the microwave.
+Whatever your preference, this is the chance to have or give the gift of the ultimate cozy feet.
 I know heated Narwhal slippers are now at the top of my wish list.

-Just a heads up though, most of these that are charged via USB require a laptop or desktop USB port or a 5V USB power source.
+Just a heads up though, some of the slippers that are charged via USB require a laptop or desktop USB port or a 5V USB power source.
 So if you’re buying for someone without a computer, an inexpensive wall adapter would go great with this gift.

 If I’m cold, my shoulders tense up like crazy.
 It can cause a legitimate migraine from hell.
 A heated shoulder wrap is a great way to distribute heat through the muscles in the back to the whole body.
-Or, if that wretched migraine is already brewing, applying heat can actually reverse it.
+Or, if that wretched migraine is already brewing, applying heat can actually reverse it in my experience.

 Perhaps you’re ready to just plunge your entire body into warmth.
 For people who are always cold, this is always a fantasy.
 Heated blankets are amazing if you don’t have to do anything productive besides read books or watch TV all day.
 (Sign me up for this please.)